There are two main methods for integrating the Credo content into a Learning Management System:

 - LTI Integration - InfoLit (formerly Instruct) customers can use the LTI Links provided on their admin dashboard to set up an LTI integration.
 This option allows for InfoLit assessment scores to sync automatically to the LMS gradebook.
 See the instructions for your LMS (linked below) to learn how to set up grade syncing.

-All Credo Learning Tools products, including the InfoLit (formerly known as Instruct or InfoLit Modules) and View, have deep links and embed codes available for integration.
-LTI integration is available only for InfoLit, and not View or K-12 products.
+All Credo Learning Tools products, including InfoLit and View, have deep links and embed codes available for integration.
+LTI integration is available only for InfoLit, and not View or legacy K-12 products.

 Brief descriptions of how these integration options handle student assessment data are provided below.
 For detailed information, see also our article on Student Access Methods and Assessment Data.

 Using Deep Links (Direct Links) and Embed Codes

 On your admin dashboard, Credo provides links for each content item.
 The whole course link can be used to link to the content outline, while the other deep links point to individual videos, tutorials, and quizzes.
 These links can also be embedded directly on a page using an iframe embed code.
 For your convenience, we also provide a full list of embed codes on your admin dashboard.

 The deep links and embed codes can be used within your LMS courses to link out to the Credo platform or display the content directly on the course page.
 This is set up as you would add any other hyperlink or HTML embed code to your course content.

 Deep links and embed codes can use proxy, IP, or referring URL authentication, depending on which option(s) are used by your institution.
 See Authentication Options for more information.